-- Hands and fingernails must be clean and manicured.
-Students shall maintain fingernail lengths and follow guidelines appropriate for the career they have chosen. - We encourage students to look professional with makeup done and hair styled daily.
-Makeup and hair should be done before school unless approved by the supervising instructor. - Hair accessories are acceptable-e.g., styled hairpieces, decorations, extensions, etc.
+- Hands and nails must be clean and manicured.
+Students shall maintain nail lengths and follow guidelines appropriate for their chosen career so as to not interfere with the completion of their program requirements. - We encourage students to look professional daily.
+Hairstyling, makeup, and grooming should be done before school unless approved by the supervising instructor.